keketso-prog/AWS-RE-START-JOURNEY/Lab-Assessments/compute.md

 ##  Lab Complete 🎓

 # SECOND LAB: AWS Lambda Exercise (Challenge) 177
-Objectives
-After completing this lab, you will be able to do the following:

-- Create a Lambda function to count the number of words in a text file.

-- Configure an Amazon Simple Storage Service (Amazon S3) bucket to invoke a Lambda function when a text file is uploaded to the S3 bucket.
+I worked through a hands-on lab with AWS Lambda, learning how to create a serverless function that automatically counts words in text files and sends email notifications.
+Here's what I did.
+# Task 1: Creating an SNS Topic for Email Notifications

-- Create an Amazon Simple Notification Service (Amazon SNS) topic to report the word count in an email
+I started by creating an Amazon SNS topic to handle email notifications:
-# challenge

-- Create a Lambda function to count the number of words in a text file.
-The general steps are as follows:
+- Navigated to the SNS service in the AWS Management Console
+- Created a new topic with a descriptive name (WordCountTopic)
+- Created a subscription with the protocol set to Email
+- Entered my email address as the endpoint
+- Confirmed the subscription by clicking the link sent to my email

+# Task 2: Creating the Lambda Function
+I navigated to the Lambda service and created a new function:

+- Chose "Author from scratch"
+- Named the function (WordCountFunction)
+- Selected Python as the runtime
+- Created a new execution role with basic Lambda permissions

-- Use the AWS Management Console to develop a Lambda function in Python and create the function's required resources.
+I then wrote the Lambda function code in Python that:

-- Report the word count in an email by using an SNS topic.
-Optionally, also send the result in an SMS (text) message.
+- Retrieved the uploaded text file from the S3 bucket using the event data

-- Format the response message as follows:
+- Read the file contents
+- Counted the number of words in the text

-- The word count in the <textFileName> file is nnn.
+- Formatted the message as: "The word count in the <textFileName> file is nnn."
-- Replace <textFileName> with the name of the file.

-- Enter the following text as the email subject: Word Count Result
+- Published the result to the SNS topic with the subject "Word Count Result"

+I also configured the Lambda function's execution role to grant permissions for:

+- Reading objects from S3
+- Publishing messages to SNS

+# Task 3: Configuring the S3 Bucket Trigger
+I created an S3 bucket to store text files:

+- Navigated to the S3 service and created a new bucket
-- Automatically invoke the function when the text file is uploaded to an S3 bucket.
+- Configured the bucket to trigger the Lambda function automatically when objects are uploaded
+- Added an event notification with:

+- Event type: PUT (object created)
+- Destination: Lambda function
+- Lambda function: Selected my WordCountFunction

+This setup ensured that whenever a text file was uploaded to the bucket, the Lambda function would automatically execute.
+# Task 4: Testing the Function
-- Test the function by uploading a few sample text files with different word counts to the S3 bucket.
+I tested the function by uploading several sample text files to the S3 bucket:

+- Created text files with different word counts (10 words, 50 words, 100 words)
+- Uploaded each file to the S3 bucket
+- Verified that the Lambda function was triggered automatically for each upload
+- Checked my email inbox for the SNS notifications

+Each test successfully generated an email with the correct word count and filename.
+# Task 5: Submitting Results
-- Forward the email that one of your tests produces and a screenshot of your Lambda function to your instructor.
+I forwarded one of the email notifications to my instructor and took a screenshot of my Lambda function code in the console to document my work

--
+# CHALLENGES
+I initially encountered permission errors when the Lambda function tried to read files from S3.
+The error messages indicated "Access Denied."
+After troubleshooting, I realized the Lambda execution role didn't have the necessary S3 permissions.
+I had to manually add an IAM policy to the role that allowed s3:GetObject actions on the specific bucket.
+Once I updated the permissions, the function worked correctly and could read the text files without issues.
 # WHAT I LEARNED
 Here’s what I learned from this lab:
 - I created a Lambda function that counts the number of words in a text file, showing how AWS can run code automatically without needing a server